-The Credit Union acts as lessor of certain commercial and residential premises.
-The commercial leases have an average life remaining of two years as at December 31, 2022 with options to renew.
-The residential leases have an average life remaining of less than one year as at December 31, 2022.
-Total lease payments of \$598 (2021 - \$604) were received during the year ended December 31, 2022.
+The Credit Union acts as lessor of certain commercial.
+The commercial leases have an average life remaining of three years as at December 31, 2023 with options to renew.
+Total lease payments of \$593 (2022 - \$598) were received during the year ended December 31, 2023.

-The future minimum lease payments under non-cancellable operating leases as at December 31 are as follows:
+The future minimum lease payments receivable under non-cancellable operating leases as at December 31 are as follows: